Third summer session begins

 Consultation: Working with your academic advisor and the Political Science Internship Coordinator is essential.
 You must discuss how an internship will affect your academic program and determine whether the internship will be taken for departmental credit (POL) or General Studies (GST) credit.

 Application Process: Prior to starting their internship, every student must complete two application forms: one for the Office of Experience-Based Education (EBE) and one for the specific program to which they are applying.
-Applications can be obtained from the EBE Office, in 145 Campus Center, or from Dr. Stephen Rosow, Political Science Internship Coordinator, in 435B Mahar Hall.
+Applications can be obtained from the EBE Office, in 145 Marano Center, or from Dr. Stephen Rosow, Political Science Internship Coordinator, in 435B Mahar Hall.

 Placement and Credit